 These are some of the best destinations to see Greece off the beaten path.

-The seaside town of Nafplio is known as one of the most romantic places in Greece and is a perfect getaway for a honeymoon or anniversary celebration.
+The seaside town of Nafplio is one of the most underrated cities in Europe and the perfect destination for a honeymoon or anniversary celebration.
 Just two hours away from Athens, Nafplio provides a restful break from the hustle and bustle of Greece’s capital.

 Stroll through Old Town on foot, or stop in the Archaeological Museum for an in-depth look into ancient Greek artifacts.
 Later, tour the Fortress of Palamidi, which offers panoramic views of Nafplio from below.